varadasantosh/deep-learning-notes/Distributed Training.md

 - After the **Reduce Scatter** Operation each GPU now have the Gradients for Layer-1 each Gradient matrix of size  1 * 4
 - This gradients are now would be used to perform Optimizer Update to adjust the weights

+**Important Note**
+ During the Process the Weight Updates are performed after Complete Forward Pass & Backward Pass, Though the Gradeints for Layer-2 are calculated Before Layer-1 Gradeints, we can't update Weights for Layer-1 until the Gradeints for Layer-1 are calculated because if we update the Weights for Layer-2 , it would impact the Caclulation of Gradients for Layer-1 hence the weights are updated only after completed Backward Pass through from last layer to first layer, after this cycle the Weights can be updated across all the layers